 1. Optimism and Pessimism

-When you start a business, emotions are bound to be high, and so is the risk and reward of doing so.
+Emotions are bound to be high when starting a business.
 However, research suggests that business owners underestimate their start-up and overhead costs, then subsequently expect profitability too quickly.
-If this is done without prior planning and budgeting, business owners lose track of their cash flow, which can severely hinder growth and the ability to operate effectively as a business.
-It is important that you approach planning your business with realism, creating time frames and budgets that are accurate to your financial data.
+Without prior planning and budgeting, business owners lose track of their cash flow, severely hindering growth and operating effectively as a business.
+You must approach planning your business with realism, creating time frames and budgets that are accurate to your financial data.

 2. Tracking Receivables

-Your business may be rocketing in sales, but if your customers are slow to pay you and you allow your past-due receivable invoices to become lost beyond the due-date, you automatically put yourself in a cash flow disadvantage.
-Understanding receivables in small businesses are more blurred, as some services are done in good faith or to promote the business, which can easily be lost in translation between real outstanding receivables, and those that fall in between the lines.
+Your business may be rocketing in sales, but if your customers are slow to pay you and allow your past-due receivable invoices to become lost beyond the due-date, you automatically put yourself in a cash flow disadvantage.
+Understanding receivables in small businesses are more blurred.
+Some services are done in good faith or promote the business, which can easily get lost in translation between real outstanding receivables, and those that fall in between the lines.
 Delayed payment disrupts growth, disrupts company morale, and makes your business an easy target for risky debtors to approach.
 As a small business, it is imperative to ensure you perform credit checks on new customers and that your terms & conditions are solidified to avoid any pitfalls.

 3. Poor Financing

-Often in a small business, it is extremely difficult to manage all the financial facets without either hiring internally or going through a third-party financier.
-This leads to lots of owners cutting corners and not providing enough scrutiny towards certain aspects to the financial side of their business, which is frequently revolved around cash flow and capital.
+Often in a small business, it is challenging to manage all the financial facets without either hiring internally or going through a third-party financier.
+This leads to lots of owners cutting corners and not providing enough scrutiny towards certain aspects of their business’s financial side, which is frequently revolved around cash flow and capital.
 Specifically, failure to create and follow a high-quality cash flow forecast will almost certainly result in the business following a negative cash flow model.
-Basically, if you give a 60-day payment term to your customers but you have to settle rent, utility bills, and other overheads weeks before you get paid, you’ll find yourself with negative cashflow.
+Basically, if you give a 60-day payment term to your customers, but you have to settle rent, utility bills, and other overheads weeks before you pay yourself, you’ll see negative cashflow.
 No matter what your business does, you are always going to be behind.

-Therefore, it is important to set up an accurate and well-built financial arsenal, including balance sheets, profit and loss statements, cash flow statements, and cash flow forecasts that flesh out the internal finance of your business.
+Therefore, it is important to set up an accurate and well-built financial arsenal, including balance sheets, profit and loss statements, cash flow statements, and cash flow forecasts that flesh out your business’s internal finance.
 If you want the best possible financial advice, employ financial and accounting experts so you can focus on the parts of your business you are the expert in.

-Here at BUSINESSNAV, we are experts in assisting companies to unlock their revenue potential by navigating their cash flow to safety, security, and sustainability.
-This, in turn does wonders for the growth of the company.
+Here at BUSINESSNAV, we are experts in assisting companies in unlocking their revenue potential by navigating their cash flow to safety, security, and sustainability.
+This, in turn, does wonder for the growth of the company.
 We help nurture that potential and transform that into quantifiable results.
-Call us on 1300 BIZ NAV (249 628) or email us at firstname.lastname@example.org and talk to us about how we can help grow your business!
+Call us on 1300 BIZ NAV (249 628) or email us at email@example.com and talk to us about how we can help grow your business!